-Its immense beauty of architecture, lavish palaces, and the modern and vibrant culture make it an interesting city to explore and keep coming back to.
+Its immense beauty of architecture, lavish palaces, and modern and vibrant culture make it an interesting city to explore and keep coming back to.

 The best way to get to know Vienna is to explore it on foot, giving you the time to learn about the stories behind the beautiful buildings, gardens, and cultural customs.

 What has become known as free guided tours are really tours that operate on a pay-what-you-wish or tips-based model.

 There is no cost to take a tour and you are not obligated to pay your tour guide anything, though most people do.
 According to online reviews, the range is between €5 - €20 per adult.